Last updated on: July 15, 2020

 Skin Deep (Stratum Corneum)

 Studies show that reducing the pH (from 6.0 to 5.0) of a wound prolongs wound healing time because it interferes with normal keratinocyte function (Ref.
-7), and I think the same thing happens in acne comedones - the cyst forms because pH is too low and doesn't allow normal shedding of the keratinocytes.
+7), and it's possible the same thing happens in acne comedones - the acne cyst forms because pH is too low and doesn't allow normal shedding of the keratinocytes.
+It's also possible that this is part of a positive feedback loop (where acne lesions beget more acne lesions).

 3. K. Kabashima (Editor).
 Immunology of the Skin: Basic and Clinical Sciences in Skin Immune Responses.
 Chapter 2.
 First Edition, 2016, IX, ISBN: 978-4-431-55853-8. https://www.springer.com/gp/book/9784431558538